apache/fury-site/docs/specification/xlang_implementation_guide.md

 allocation or capacity reservation.
 Skipped leaf owners must still be gated by remaining input bytes.
-If unread bytes are insufficient for a string, binary value, primitive scalar, primitive array, or primitive dense array, the runtime must not read or create that leaf value.
+If unread bytes are insufficient for a string, binary value, primitive scalar, primitive array, or primitive dense array, the reader must not read or create that leaf value.

 For TypeDef or TypeMeta bodies, first prove that the encoded metadata body bytes